bavla/SocNet/Lietz/readme.md

 * `year.clu` - year partition of W
 * `type.clu` - type partition of W;  1-article,  2-book,  3-chapter.

-The information of domain encoding is missing.
+The information on domain encoding is missing.
 Probably it is:
 1. Social Psychology & Epidemiology
 2. Economic Sociology
 3. Social Network Analysis